Hallie Quinn Brown: Elocutionist

-For several years she traveled with "The Wilberforce Grand Concert Company", an organization for the benefit of Wilberforce College.
+For several years she traveled with "The Wilberforce Grand Concert Company", an organization for the benefit of Wilberforce University.
 She read before hundreds of audiences, and tens of thousands of people.
 She possessed a magnetic voice, seeming to have perfect control of the muscles of the throat, and could vary her voice as successfully.
 As a public reader, Brown enthused her audiences.
-In her humorous selections, she often caused "wave after wave" of laughter; in her pathetic pieces, she often moved her audience to tears.
+In her humorous selections, she often caused "wave after wave" of laughter; her pathetic pieces often moved her audience to tears.

 Reformer and activist

-In 1889, Brown delivered remarks on her belief in the abilities of Black women and the need for women teachers to help educate "this great nation of women” at a conference of the African Methodist Episcopal Church.
-In these remarks she proposed husbands support the education of their wives, and the need for equality of educational access for women.
+In 1889, Brown delivered remarks on her belief in the abilities of Black women and the need for women teachers to help educate "this great nation of women" at a conference of the AME Church.
+In these remarks, she proposed that husbands support the education of their wives and the need for equal educational access for women.
 This is considered her debut as women's rights advocate, which included the right to vote.

 In 1893, Brown presented a paper at the World's Congress of Representative Women in Chicago.
 In addition to Brown, four more African American women presented at the conference: Anna Julia Cooper, Fannie Barrier Williams, Fanny Jackson Coppin, and Sarah Jane Woodson Early.

 Brown was a founder of the Colored Woman's League of Washington, D.C., which in 1896 merged into the National Association of Colored Women.
 She was president of the Ohio State Federation of Colored Women's Clubs from 1905 until 1912, and of the National Association of Colored Women from 1920 until 1924.
 She spoke at the Republican National Convention in 1924 and later directed campaign work among African-American women for President Calvin Coolidge.
 Brown was inducted as an honorary member of Delta Sigma Theta.

+Death

+Brown died of coronary thrombosis on September 16, 1949, in Wilberforce, Ohio.
+Two buildings are named in her honor: the Hallie Q. Brown Memorial Library and our Community Center.